Value Adjustment Board

 - There is a $15 filing fee for each separate parcel submitted for appeal to the Value Adjustment Board.
 Each separate parcel will require a separate petition form.
 However, the filing fee can be paid with one check or debit/credit card transaction.
 Make checks payable to Leon County Clerk of Court--VAB."

 - The fee for the first contiguous or multiple parcel is $15 for the first parcel; subsequent parcels are $5 each.
 A single joint petition may be filed by a condominium association, cooperative association, homeowners association or timeshare/interval ownership type entity with the approval of its Board of Directors or Administration.
 Form DR-486MU should be completed and attached to the petition form in these situations.
-NOTE: The petitioner should obtain approval from and signature of Property Appraiser staff prior to filing a joint assessment petition.
+NOTE: The petitioner must obtain approval from and signature of Property Appraiser staff prior to filing a joint assessment petition; otherwise, the parcels must be filed individually and the filing fee is $15 per parcel.

 - There is no filing fee for denial of homestead or homestead tax deferral appeals, provided that denial is not because of a late-filed application.